 The results of your search will give you a number of keywords that you can then evaluate for relevance to your business.
 When I searched for “digital marketing”, the results gave me hundreds of keywords to review.
 I can select only those that I want or select them all.

-Once you get the list of keywords from either tool, you can copy and paste them into a spreadsheet to organize and edit.
+Once you get the list of keywords from any of the tools, you can copy and paste them into a spreadsheet to organize and edit.

 Sort, prioritize and refine keyword phrases